 It was anticipated that the former could be achieved through the provision of Biomedical Core research support and enhancing collaborations through a comprehensive enrichment program of seminars, workshops, symposia and joint laboratory meetings.
 The latter goal was especially targeted by Pilot/Feasibility (P/F) study support and, for a few individuals, a Named New Investigator award.

-Since then, there has been significant evolution of the CSIBD investigator base, from 44 at the inception of the Center to 107 at present.
+Since then, there has been significant evolution of the CSIBD investigator base, from 44 at the inception of the Center to 111 at present.
 The Center has also enhanced the experience of many postdoctoral trainees in participating laboratories who are now productive investigators within the CSIBD or at other research Centers.
-After 22 years, 21 of the original Center investigators remain active in the Center.
 Importantly, it continues to serve as a magnet for new investigators (ranging from junior to more well-established) with relevant research interests.
-The 107 participants who currently comprise the CSIBD research base represent a vigorous, highly productive, and well-funded cohort of investigators engaged digestive diseases-related research.
+The 111 participants who currently comprise the CSIBD research base represent a vigorous, highly productive and well-funded cohort of investigators engaged in digestive diseases-related research.

 At the inception of the CSIBD, the Biomedical Core program encompassed five Cores: Molecular Biology, Morphology, Immunology, Primate Model, and Clinical/Tissue Cores.
 These were highly effective in achieving their original goals.
 However, they were designed to be dynamic in their evolution to accommodate the needs of CSIBD investigators and advances in relevant fields of investigation.
 The Molecular Biology Core has facilitated access to the Broad Institute platforms and has been renamed the Genetics, Genomics and Molecular Biology (GGMB) Core.
 The GGMB Core principally provides access to high demand, mission-enabling tools for the investigator cohort participating in the CSIBD.
 The Clinical/Tissue Core has also been expanded in scope since the initial period of Center support.
 The Genetic Animal Model Core provided cost-effective access for CSIBD investigators to several of these models in conjunction with adjunctive support services.
 With this expansion of the Genetic Animal Model Core, Dr. Cox Terhorst assumed responsibility as Core Director with Drs.
 Atul Bhan and Hans-Christian Reinecker as consultants.
 The scope and utilization of the murine component has rapidly expanded.
 Led by Dr. Terhorst, the Core has offered an increasing number of mutant lines and provides support services for the study of these lines.
 Recently, the Genetic Animal Model Core has undergone another significant step in its determination to meet evolving research needs of CSIBD investigators concurrent with advances in science relevant to the study of IBD.
 On the basis of needs identified by CSIBD members, the Immunology Core is in the process of expanding to include intra-vital imaging of immune cells in vivo, developing a core set of protocols to maximize translation of functional genomics of IBD, developing more refined markers for immunophenotyping, and implementing robust immunological methods to characterize the immune response to IBD and microbial antigens using flow cytometry as a readout.